-Looking at the reaction of the West to the decisive measures taken in places where it was geopolitically pernicious to react negatively, the argument about the protection of human rights seems far from the truth.
+Looking at the reaction of the West to decisive measures taken in places where it was geopolitically destructive to react negatively, the argument for protecting human rights seems far from the truth.
 Bahrain is one such example.
-In the case of Bahrain, a small island nation in the Persian Gulf, the West, without even blinking, allowed the most repressive actions to take place there.
-Bahrain, being a Shiite state on 70, both ethnically and historically associated with Iran, also serves as the home base of the Fifth US Navy.
-And the United States does not need further invasion.
+In the case of Bahrain, a small island state in the Persian Gulf, the West, without even blinking, allowed the most repressive actions to take place there.
+Bahrain, being 70 percent a Shiite state, both ethnically and historically linked to Iran, also serves as the base for the Fifth Naval fleet USA.
+And the United States does not need a further invasion.
 It is also not such a big state that could somehow resist the hegemony of Western business circles.
-Due to the very close proximity to the coast of Saudi Arabia (Bahrain is separated from the Arabian Peninsula by a bridge) and, of course, the huge oil fields controlled by Anglo-American companies, Bahrain did not fall into the same category as Libya or Iraq, and its population fighting for their rights, did not deserve the "sympathy" of the West.
-Therefore, instead of sending troops to "help" the local population, it was decided to send Saudi and Emirates troops to further violate human rights.
-It would be more correct to say, as the cult Amy Goodman states in an article titled “Brutal Repressions in Bahrain Supported by the USA”, that the repressions supported by the United States woke the Arab Spring in Bahrain.
+Due to its very close proximity to the coast of Saudi Arabia (Bahrain is separated from the Arabian Peninsula by a bridge) and, of course, huge oil fields controlled by Anglo-American companies, Bahrain did not fall into the same category as Libya or Iraq, and its population fighting for its rights, did not deserve the "sympathies" of the West.
+Therefore, instead of sending troops to “help” the local population, it was decided to send Saudi and Emirate troops to further violate human rights.
+It would be more correct to say, as cult Amy Goodman states in an article titled "Cruel Repression in Bahrain, U.S.-backed" that US-backed repression woke up the Arab Spring in Bahrain.

 Therefore, despite the rhetoric emanating from Washington, London and Paris, it is clear that separation and domination are the leading force of such “revolutions”, and not human rights and democracy.
 Current events in the region were pre-planned by these forces over several years, and since then they have gradually been brought to life.
 The retired US Army general, Wesley Clark, told Democracy Now, an independent political news and radio channel, in 2007, that ten days after September’s 11, another General told him that the Bush administration was planning to invade Iraq, Libya, Syria, Somalia, Sudan and Iran.
 Foreign Policy magazine even posted an article entitled “Who's next?”
 In which he named candidate countries to replace the regime, only a few days after Mubarak’s resignation and a few days before the events in Libya.
 Among them were the usual candidates: North Korea, Zimbabwe, Cuba, Belarus, and - most interestingly - Libya (just a few days before action against it), who did not obey the Western demands that he presented to the whole world.
 Like Sudan, Libya opened up Africa to the influence of China and did not join AFRICOM (African Command of the US Armed Forces; approx. Mixednews), a tool of American domination over Africa.